wbr911/jquery/README.md

 Properties and Quotes
 ---------------------
-Most properties can be used unquoted.
-Here's a couple exceptions:
-* jQuery.support child properties
-* jQuery.easing child properties (for adding custom animation easements globally) This build does support the experimental type-based optimizations which are enabled using the **--use\_types\_for_optimization** flag
+Most properties can and should be used unquoted (jQuery.myPropery as opposed to jQuery["myProperty"]) This build does support the experimental type-based optimizations which are enabled using the **--use\_types\_for_optimization** flag

 Deprecated Methods